shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/3_Setting_Up_VSCode_Python_Git.md

 Switches between major views: the file Explorer, Search, Source Control (Git — you'll use this heavily from Article 1), and Extensions.

 **2. Explorer (sidebar)**
-Shows your project's files and folders — exactly like the `ls` command from P2, but visual and clickable.
+Shows your project's files and folders, exactly like the `ls` command from P2, but visual and clickable.
 Click any file to open it.

 **3. Editor (center, the big area)**
 Where you actually read and write code.
 Multiple files open as tabs across the top, just like browser tabs.

 **4. Terminal (bottom panel)**
-A real terminal — the exact same thing you used in P2 — built directly into your editor.
+A real terminal, the exact same thing you used in P2, built directly into your editor.
 This is the single biggest reason VS Code suits this series: you write code and run terminal commands in one window, without switching apps.

 ### Opening a Project